JonasHellgren/MachineLearning/src/main/java/black_jack/documentation/BLACK_JACK.md

 ## Reflections
 The average value of Monte Carlo control results is higher compared to the rule based policy.
 Compare Fig 1 to Fig 2.
 Another reflection is that the presence of a usable ace is advantageous.
+For convergence, the number of episodes is in the order of millions.

 ## Code implementation
 The code main loop is below.
 By using polymorphism, it is valid for both policy evaluation and control.